MicrosoftDocs/windows-itpro-docs/windows/keep-secure/shutdown-allow-system-to-be-shut-down-without-having-to-log-on.md

 ---
-title: Shutdown-- Allow system to be shut down without having to log on (Windows 10)
+title: Shutdown Allow system to be shut down without having to log on (Windows 10)
-description: Describes the best practices, location, values, policy management and security considerations for the Shutdown-- Allow system to be shut down without having to log on security policy setting. ms.assetid: f3964767-5377-4416-8eb3-e14d553a7315 ms.prod: W10 ms.mktglfcycl: deploy
+description: Describes the best practices location values policy management and security considerations for the Shutdown Allow system to be shut down without having to log on security policy setting.
+MSHAttr: PreferredLib /library
+ms.assetid: f3964767-5377-4416-8eb3-e14d553a7315
+ms.prod: W10
+ms.mktglfcycl: deploy